What You’ll Learn 🎥

 Applications

-All DS-CAM cameras were designed to be high-shock and vibration resistant.
+All DS-CAM cameras are designed to be highly resistant to shock and vibration.

 The system requirements for GigE cameras are: